 Karuna meditation is a meditation for compassion.
 Traditionally speaking, it is closely related to the loving-kindness meditation we looked at above and is performed in a similar way.

-The difference is that with Karuna, we focus on the struggles of both ourselves and other people, and we visualise helping both ourselves and others in compassionate ways.
+The difference is that with Karuna, we focus on the struggles of both ourselves and other people, and we visualize helping both ourselves and others in compassionate ways.

 I personally find that this method reminds me that no one is perfect, that we all have our flaws, and that we can all support each other.